code4ny/NYSecure/README.md

 ## Heroku

-- Go to `http://nysecure.herokuapp.com/` to view the app
+- Go to http://nysecure.herokuapp.com/ to view the app.
-- Maintenance mode to be on by default.
+- Add environment variables there.
+  **Used for sensitive information, do not push to github**

 # Help and Documentation